serilog-mssql/serilog-sinks-mssqlserver/README.md

 The log event properties `UserName` and `RequestUri` will be written to the corresponding columns whenever those values (with the exact same property name) occur in a log entry.
 Be sure to include them in the table definition if you create your table ahead of time.

-Variable-length data types like `varchar` require a `DataLength` property.
+When configuring through code, set the `DataType` property to a .NET type.
+When configuring through XML, JSON or other settings packages, specify a SQL data type.
+It will be internally converted to an equivalent .NET type.
+Variable-length data types like `string` and `varchar` require a `DataLength` property.
 Use -1 to specify SQL's `MAX` length.

 **Standard column names are reserved.
 Even if you exclude a standard column, never create a custom column by the same name.**